TAS1R2: Function

-The TAS1R2+3 receptor has been shown to respond to natural sugars sucrose and fructose, and to the artificial sweeteners saccharin, acesulfame potassium, dulcin, and guanidinoacetic acid.
+The T1R2+3 receptor has been shown to respond to natural sugars sucrose, sorbitol and fructose, and to the artificial sweeteners saccharin, acesulfame potassium, dulcin, guanidinoacetic acid, cyclamate, sucralose, alitame, neotame and neohesperidin dihydrochalcone (NHDC).
 Research initially suggested that rat receptors did not respond to many other natural and artificial sugars, such as glucose and aspartame, leading to the conclusion that there must be more than one type of sweet taste receptor.
-Contradictory evidence, however, suggested that cells expressing the human TAS1R2+3 receptor showed sensitivity to both aspartame and glucose but cells expressing the rat TAS1R2+3 receptor were only slightly activated by glucose and showed no aspartame activation.
-These results are inconclusive about the existence of another sweet taste receptor, but show that the TAS1R2+3 receptors are responsible for a wide variety of different sweet tastes.
+Contradictory evidence, however, suggested that cells expressing the human T1R2+3 receptor showed sensitivity to both aspartame and glucose but cells expressing the rat T1R2+3 receptor were only slightly activated by glucose and showed no aspartame activation.
+These results are inconclusive about the existence of another sweet taste receptor, but show that the T1R2+3 receptors are responsible for a wide variety of different sweet tastes.
+Finally, T1R2+3 responses to non-sugar natural sweeteners such as steviol glycosides from the leaves of the Stevia plant and sweet proteins like thaumatin, monellin, and brazzein.